 - Add the taco seasoning, garlic and salt and cook 1 minute.

 - Stir in the tomato sauce and salsa, and cook over medium-heat for 3-4 minutes.
 Set aside.

 - Preheat oven to 350 degrees F and lightly grease a 9×13″ pan.
 Spread a thin layer of sauce on the bottom of the pan, then top with 3 lasagna noodles.
 Top with ¼ of the remaining sauce, and 1 cup of cheese.

 - Repeat layers 3 more times for 4 layers total.
 End with remaining sauce and cheese on top.

-- Spray a piece of tin foil with non stick spray and place (spray side down) on the lasagna.
-Bake for 45 minutes.
+- Just before baking, carefully pour ¼ cup water around the edges of the noodles in the pan (not on top of the cheese) — this will help to cook the noodles and keep the lasagna moist!
+Spray a piece of tin foil with non stick spray and place (spray side down) on the lasagna.
+Bake for 45-50 minutes.

 - Uncover the lasagna and bake 8-10 more minutes, until thickened and bubbly and cheese has browned slightly.
 Let rest for 5-10 minutes before serving.

 Want to save this recipe?

 Create an account easily save your favorite content, so you never forget a recipe again.